mirzlab/openam-device-warning-mail/README.md

 # openam-device-warning-mail

-This is an authentication module that sends the user a mail in case a sign-in occurs using a new device.
+This is an implementation on how to send a mail to the user in case a sign-in occurs using a new device.
 This module is intended to be used after the OpenAM DeviceId Save module.

 This module has been tested on OpenAM 13.0.0.